Dynamic Programming

 Partition-equal-subset-sum requires the total to be even — odd totals are immediately impossible.
 Catching this before the DP runs saves

-O(N · S) work in half of the inputs.iii.
+O(N · S) work in half of the inputs.Pseudo-polynomial complexity surprises.

 The runtime is